DoniJoao/DoniJoao/README.md

 * I'm currently studying Multiplatform Software Development (MSD) from 2023.

-* I taught myself to read and listen in English.
+* Self-taught in English and learning French daily on Duolingo (currently on an 875-day streak).

 * I'm fascinated by open-source technologies, I use Linux and various open-source tools.